Archive-Samourai-Wallet/Whirlpool/README.md

 See [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki), Lexicographical Indexing of Outputs.

 <del>A post-mix wallet, due to its design, will only have one input and a maximum of two outputs at all times.
 Uniform indexing of outputs is necessary in order for multiple post-mix wallet implementations to look the same.
-A post-mix wallet SHOULD use random indexing of outputs.
+A post-mix wallet SHOULD use random indexing of outputs.</del>

-Random indexing is not exclusively beneficial for post-mix wallet uniformity, conversely it has another privacy benefit.
-When a wallet software always generates the change output on the second index, observers always know which output is the change.
+<del>Random indexing is not exclusively beneficial for post-mix wallet uniformity, conversely it has another privacy benefit.
+When a wallet software always generates the change output on the second index, observers always know which output is the change.</del>

-It must be mentioned [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki), Lexicographical Indexing of Outputs was created for the same purpose, however random indexing is slightly more private.
+<del>It must be mentioned [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki), Lexicographical Indexing of Outputs was created for the same purpose, however random indexing is slightly more private.
 If a blockchain observer wants to know if a transaction is in a wallet, using the BIP is a track, because it uses a deterministic algorithm, while random indexing leaves no tracks.</del>

 #### Fee Rate Estimation
 |Basic Post-Mix Wallet Requirement|Post-Mix Wallet Uniformity Requirement|